YOCRRZ224/AERO-V10-terminal-chat/README.md

 ---
-## WAIT WAIT THIS PROJECT IS UNDER DEVLOPMENT CURRENTLY i am working on ngrok and wss so wait some time (but u can try the project many things soon)
+## WAIT WAIT THIS PROJECT IS UNDER DEVLOPMENT CURRENTLY 🚧⚠️ i am working on ngrok and wss but you can try it

 ## 📸 Live Preview